top of page

 How do I know if I have factory tint?

-An easy way to tell, is it there is a gap around the edge of the window. if you can see daylight about a 1/4 of an inch from the top when the window is rolled down, that Is usually a sign that it is aftermarket. if there is no gap, and the whole window looks to be the same, then it came like that from factory .
+An easy way to tell, is if there is a gap around the edge of the window.
+If you can see daylight about a 1/4 of an inch from the top when the window is rolled down, that Is usually a sign that it is aftermarket.
+If there is no gap, and the whole window looks to be the same, then it came like that from factory.

 Q11